lyokha/nginx-haskell-module/examples/dynamicUpstreams/README.md

   configuration level.
 It corresponds to directive *dynamic_upstream* from the dynamic upstream module but gets data from a variable.

-- *upconf_round_robin* &mdash; This directive must be put inside upstreams with round robin load balancing to be used with the *upconf*.
+- *upconf_round_robin* &mdash; Installs safe callbacks for round robin load balancing in dynamic upstreams.
+This directive is mandatory in upstreams managed by *upconf*.
 Allowed at the *upstream* configuration level.

 - *upconf_hash* ``$var`` ``consistent`` &mdash; An alternative to *upconf_round_robin*.
-Allows using *hash* value for searching the target server.
+Expects an expression to calculate a *hash* value for searching the target server.
 Allowed at the *upstream* configuration level.

 As soon as *upconf* must parse a *JSON* object, the module requires an external library [*jsmn*](http://github.com/zserge/jsmn) for that.
 The *hash*